ObsidianLabs/eos-studio-docs/source/contracts/eosio-token.rst

 ===========================================

-The ``eosio.token`` contract defines the structures and actions that allow users to create, issue, and manage tokens on eosio based blockchains.
+The ``eosio.token`` contract defines the structures and actions that allow users to create, issue, and manage tokens on EOSIO based blockchains.
 The core token ``EOS`` of the EOSIO mainnet are issued under the account ``eosio.token`` using this smart contract.